What Is a Traumatic Brain Injury?

 What Are Common Causes of Brain Injuries?

-Injuries to the brain can occur anywhere.
-You could be driving to work when a reckless driver runs through a red light and strikes your vehicle, or you could slip and fall while shopping for groceries.
-It only takes a small degree of negligence or willful aggression on the part of another party to turn any situation into a tragic accident.
-The following are some of the more common scenarios we have encountered:
+Brain injuries can happen anywhere.
+You might be driving to work when a reckless driver runs a red light and hits your car, or you might slip and fall while shopping for groceries.
+It only takes a small act of negligence or aggression from someone else for an accident to change lives.
+Here are some of the most common causes we have seen:

 - Car accidents